What to Expect

 You can also expect to be informed of any pending charges, options for resolving your case, and any potential sanctions, or consequences, for your behavior.
 During the hearing, you will be asked whether you admit or deny responsibility for the charges and to provide your account of the incident(s) in question.
 You may also be asked additional questions to further clarify understanding of the incident.
 Following the hearing, you will be notified of the outcome and any related sanctions if you were found responsible for violating university policy.

 Level 1 and Level 2 Cases

 A Level 1 case is a matter in which the sanction that may be imposed may include suspension or expulsion.
-A Level 1 case will be heard by the All University Judiciary (AUJ), handled by an OJA Administrative Hearing, or an Administrative Law Judge.
-A Level 2 case is a matter in which it is determined that any sanction resulting from a hearing will not include a dismissal from the university.
+Typically a Level 1 case will be heard by the Student Conduct Hearing Board (SCHB) or handled as an OSC Administrative Hearing.
+A Level 2 case is a matter in which it is determined that any sanction resulting from a hearing will not include suspension or expulsion from the university.

 Burden of Proof in Disciplinary Cases

 In all student conduct cases the office uses "Preponderance of the Evidence" as the standard for finding students responsible for violations of the Student Disciplinary Regulations.
 Often this is referred to as "more likely than not" or "50% and a feather."